 Rakusan invariably included a seal as an integral part of each woodblock-printed design.

 As a result, printing each new design required carving that seal into one of the wooden printing blocks.

-Continuing to use the same seal streamlined that process as the carver became familiar with it.
+Repeatedly using the same seal streamlined that process as the carver became familiar with it.

 Note that these production periods characterized by use of a single seal reflect when the printing blocks for the designs were carved – not necessarily when the designs were created nor when they were printed and distributed.

 Including information from other series regarding use of the same seals has suggested the following seal use periods for the 36 Series: